Drop off and collection of children policy and procedure

 This policy explains how children are safely dropped off and picked up at Early Learning Victoria centres.

-Early Learning Victoria is committed to ensuring that children are safely delivered to and collected from our centres.
-We are committed to providing families, educators and staff with the essential knowledge to confidently implement these policies and procedures.
+Early Learning Victoria is committed to ensuring that children are safely dropped off and collected from our centres.
+We are committed to providing families, educators and staff with the information to confidently implement these policies and procedures.

 1. Scope